41st Fighter Squadron (41st FS), 35th Fighter Group (35th FG)

-Born September 21, 1917, Mr. Park grew up in Boston, Massachusetts, and Peterborough, New Hampshire, where his family had a summer home.
+Edwards Park was born September 21, 1917 and grew up in Boston, Massachusetts and Peterborough, New Hampshire, where his family had a summer home.
+Nicknamed "Ted".
 He graduated Yale University, he was on a rowing team that won the 150-pound-and-under class at England's Henley Regatta.
-Nicknamed "Ted".

-He is credited with a single aerial victory.
-On March 4, 1944 took off piloting a P-47D Thunderbolt and ambushed a Ki-61 Tony of the 68th Sentai, claiming it shot down.
+On March 4, 1944 took off piloting a P-47D Thunderbolt on a mission and ambushed a Ki-61 Tony from the 68th Hiko Sentai, claiming it as shot down.
 The Japanese pilot bailed out and Park could see his face as he passed and chose not to strafe him in his parachute.
 His victory is described in both his books.

-He eventually achieved the rank of Captain.
-Edwards Park, O-792055 flew 199 combat missions: 415.35 combat hours with 494.35 hours in the SWPA.
-Besides flying combat he served as Squadron Operations Officer, Acting C.O. and Flight Commander.
-He earned The Distinguished Flying Cross with Oak Leaf Cluster and the Air Medal with two Oak Leaf Cluster.
+Later, he was promoted to the rank of Captain.
+In total, he flew 199 combat missions for a total of 415.35 combat hours with a total of 494.35 flying hours in the SWPA.
+Besides flying combat he served as Squadron Operations Officer, Acting Commanding Officer (C. O.) and Flight Commander.
+He earned The Distinguished Flying Cross (DFC) with Oak Leaf Cluster and the Air Medal with two Oak Leaf Cluster.
 He was awarded the Purple Heart for wounds suffered on the ground during a Japanese air raid on Nadzab Airfield on November 10, 1943.

 During the war, he married Australian Jean Speirs Park.